Transfer Financial Aid

 Edgewood Financial Aid

-Students admitted to Edgewood College are invited to apply for additional merit and need-based awards.
+Students admitted to Edgewood College are invited to apply for additional competitive merit and need-based awards.
 Students are selected for these awards based on their demonstrated interests and experiences.
 Completion of the Free Application for Federal Student Aid (FAFSA) is also required to be offered these awards.
 Please note that applications will be reviewed as funding is available.
+Limited awards are available.

-Talent Scholarships ($1,000–$3,000): Awarded to talented students who plan to continue their participation in the areas of Art, Music, Theatre, Creative Writing, and Foreign Languages at Edgewood College.
-Visit the talent scholarship page for more details.
+Talent Scholarships ($1000–$3,000) – Awarded to talented students who plan to continue their participation in the areas of Art, Music, Theatre, Writing, and Foreign Languages at Edgewood College.
+Please visit the talent scholarship page for more information.

-Edgewood Grant: An institutional grant awarded to students who demonstrate financial need.
+Edgewood College Grant – An institutional grant awarded to students who demonstrate financial need.
+This grant does not need to be repaid.

 Federal Supplemental Education Opportunity Grant (SEOG) - A federally funded need based grant awarded to undergraduate students, with priority given to Pell Grant recipients.